aueb-wim/ehr-datafactory-template/README.md

 ./df.py mri [--loris] --input_folder <input folder>
 ```

-As `input folder` give the subfolder name in `/data/DataFactory/MRI/nifti/raw/` and not the whole path.
-For example just `batch1`, `batch2` etc.
+`--input folder` we give the subfolder name in `/data/DataFactory/MRI/nifti/raw/` and not the whole path.
+For example just `batch1`, `batch2` etc. When this flag is skipped the user will be prompted to select one of the existing subfolders in `/data/DataFactory/MRI/nifti/raw/`.

-`--loris` is a boolean flag and when is present, give as `input folder` the subfolder name in `/data/DataFactory/MRI/nifti/organized`, just the name and not the whole path.
-When `--loris` flag is used, it is assumed that the NIFTI files are already organized by the LORIS-for-MIP module.
+`--loris` is a boolean flag and when is present, we give as `input folder` the subfolder name in `/data/DataFactory/MRI/nifti/organized` (just the name and not the whole path).

+**Note** It is assumed that the NIFTI files are already organized by the [LORIS-for-MIP](https://github.com/HBPMedical/LORIS-for-MIP) module.

 The output of this step is a `volumes.csv` file with the volumetric data of all the MRIs.
 This file is stored in a subfolder with the same name given as `input_folder` in the folder `/data/DataFactory/imaging`.
 For example `/data/DataFactory/imaging/batch1`.